Marketing Strategy Blog

 Talk to your sales and customer success teams—they’re on the front lines, hearing firsthand about the issues plaguing potential clients.
 You might discover that regulatory compliance complexities, integration challenges with legacy systems, or data security concerns are at the top of your audience’s mind.

-Once you understand these pain points, map your content to the buyer’s journey.
+Once you understand these pain points, you can map each piece of content to the buyer’s journey or marketing funnel.
 For those just becoming aware of their problems, blog posts explaining trends, comparison guides highlighting differences, and case studies with filters for specific goals all work to address your audience’s financial needs.

 Preview of an article about the "Strengthening fraud defenses in the era of data breaches" from Plaid Beacon that leads to a product launch.